strimzi/client-examples/README.md

 * `TRACING_SYSTEM` - if it's set to `jaeger` or `opentelemetry`, this will enable tracing.

 Consumer
-* `KAFKA_BOOTSTRAP_SERVERS` - comma-separated host and port pairs that is a list of Kafka broker addresses.
-The form of pair is `host:port`, e.g. `my-cluster-kafka-bootstrap:9092`
 * `STRIMZI_TOPIC` - name of topic which consumer subscribes
-* `KAFKA_GROUP_ID` - specifies the consumer group id for the consumer
 * `STRIMZI_MESSAGE_COUNT` - the number of messages the consumer should receive
 * `STRIMZI_LOG_LEVEL` - logging level
-* `ADDITIONAL_CONFIG` - additional configuration for a consumer application.
-Notice, that you can also override any previously set variable by setting this.
-The form is `key=value` records separated by new line character
 * `STRIMZI_TRACING_SYSTEM` - if it's set to `jaeger` or `opentelemetry`, this will enable tracing.

 Streams